Homogenizers – Working Principle, Use and Scale-Up

 What is a Homogenizer?

 A homogenizer is a class of mixing devices, which is designed to break particles, both solid and liquid, into a uniform mixture.
-Homogenizers are available as laboratory, bench-top and, industrial equipment used in for various applications in research and industry.
+Homogenizers are available as laboratory, bench-top and, industrial equipment used for various applications in research and industry.
 Typical application of homogenizer include the mixing and disintegration of various materials, including particles, pigments, chemicals, plants, food, cells, tissues, amongst others.

 Overview over Various Homogenizer Types